 #26.
 "A Candle in the Wind: A Princess Diana Tribute" Elton John

-Not only can we remember loved ones, but also those who influenced the world, captured our interest, and also lived tragic lives.
+We remember loved ones, but we also remember those who influenced the world and captured our interest.
+Unfortunately, too many of them lived such tragic lives.

 #27.
 "Time to Say Goodbye" Andrea Bocelli and Sarah Brightman

-There is something so beautiful, powerful, and sad about this song and about goodbyes.
-This song captured everything that it was supposed to and one does not need to know Italian to feel what is in this song.
+There is something so beautiful, powerful, and sad about this song, and about goodbyes.
+This song captured everything that it was supposed to capture, and one does not need to know Italian to feel the emotional impact of this song.

 #28.
 "Hallelujah" Leonard Cohen

-This song has so much feeling: pain, heartbreak, heartache, loss, illusion and disillusion—it’s an effective raincloud.
-It also poetically brings together the highs and lows of love and sex with Biblical ties and parallels.The songs on this list have videos using the original singer of the song but even though Leonard Cohen wrote the song, I do not find his version to be the most melancholy or emotional.
-There are many excellent versions of this song, and many that will bring on the feels but I included a video that has John Cale's version of the song and Kate Voegele's version because I liked those versions but I liked a lot of the versions, so it was hard to decide on one.
+This song sparks so many intense feelings: pain, heartbreak, heartache, loss, illusion and disillusion—it’s an effective raincloud.
+It also poetically brings together the highs and lows of love and sex with Biblical ties and parallels.The songs on this list have videos using the original singer of the song, but even though Leonard Cohen wrote the song, I do not find his version to be the most melancholy or emotional.
+There are many excellent versions of this song, and many that will bring on the feels, but I included a video that has John Cale's version of the song, Kate Voegele's version, and Jeff Buckley's version, because I liked those versions the most.

 #29.
 "Almost Lover" A Fine Frenzy

-Love that almost was but wasn't is always sad.
-Dreams that almost were but weren't.
+Love that almost was, but wasn't, is always sad.
+Dreams that almost were, but weren't, pull at our hearts.
 Listen and feel.